 - There was no safety net.

 When you feel you’ve come up with a character who intrigues you, or a striking opening scenario or the vague shape of a story, interrogate your ideas with ‘what if’ questions.
 For instance: There’s a woman sitting alone in a restaurant looking sad – what if a man comes up to her and asks if he can join her at her table? – but what if she wants to be alone for a reason – what could that reason be?
 And how will the man react when she turns him down?
 What if he thinks he knows her from many years ago …?
 ‘What if’ questions can take you on a journey that builds story and plot.

 Think about who your characters are – not just what they do in the story and what their names are.
-You might like to put together character fact files, create character ‘mood boards’ full of images which relate to them; throw your characters into difficult difficult situations to see how they’ll react; write some dialogue so you can feel their voices shaping up … And think about what motivates them.
+You might like to put together character fact files, create character ‘mood boards’ full of images which relate to them; throw your main characters into difficult difficult situations to see how they’ll react; write some dialogue so you can feel their voices shaping up … And think about what motivates them.
 Characters in a novel need to be so much more than chess pieces to be moved about the board according to your strategy.

 While you’re in the early pages of your novel, I’d advise you do a combination of working out the plot of your story and writing.
 Figuring out your plot will help to give focus and purpose to your writing – but conversely, feeling your way into the writing itself will help you to understand your story in a different and more visceral way.
 Each way of working should help you with the other.

-Work out your structure: Once you’re making some headway with your story and you’re getting words down on the page, take some time to think about the structural features of your novel.
+Once you’re making some headway with your story and you’re getting words down on the page, take some time to think about the structural features of your novel.
 Will your story span a week, a year, a lifetime? – and will you divide it up into short chapters or just a few long sections corresponding to years in which the action happens?
-Will you have a first person narrator who’s looking back on the events of your story – or is the story unfolding in the present?
+Will you have a first-person narrator who’s looking back on the events of your story – or is the story unfolding in the present?
 Will you tell it in first or third person?
 Making key decisions about structure and the means of telling your story can help you get off on a sure footing.

 This isn’t for everyone, but lots of us like to have deadlines and goals.
 Perhaps you’ll decide that you need to try to write 3,000 words per week – or 1,000 words per day.
-Maybe you’ll go for some broader deadlines – such as deciding that you need to be a third of the way through your first draft by Easter – or by the time of your Summer holiday – or have the whole of your first draft done by the end of the year.
+Maybe you’ll go for some broader deadlines – such as deciding that you need to be a third of the way through your first draft by Easter – or by the time of your Summer holiday – or have the whole of your first draft written by the end of the year.
 Think of some deadlines and targets that feel realistic and achievable for you – there’s no point setting yourself up to fail – and be ready to adjust and rethink if necessary.

 Lastly I’d say that nobody has a good writing day every single time they sit down to work.
-If you hit a tricky patch where the words just don’t come, take yourself away from the writing and spend some time with your plotting and planning – or print out what you’ve got and do some reading and editing.
+If you hit a tricky patch where the words just don’t come, take yourself away from it and spend some time with your plotting and planning – or print out what you’ve got and do some reading and editing.
 Or just go and read a good book to inspire yourself.
 Sometimes it’s just when we think things are going really well with a novel and we’re producing lots and lots of words that we hit some sort of stumbling block.
 It might mean there’s a problem with your story that you have to solve – but equally it could just be that your ‘back brain’ – the bit that dreams up the story and controls the direction of travel – needs to catch up with your front brain, where the writing of the words happens.
 (Disclaimer: I have no idea which part of your brain actually performs these separate functions!
 This is just my way of articulating the way that writing happens …).
 If you’re stuck, you just need the time to become unstuck.
 If you have to cut whole swathes of your work, don’t delete them – keep them somewhere safe.
 You may yet find they’ll come in useful.
 Nothing is ever wasted – not if you’re smart about it.